-1. The process of removing an item and placing it in a temporary location, called the clipboard.
-Once placed in the clipboard the user has the ability of pasting that item elsewhere.
-Only programs that allow text to be removed can be cut, other programs will only enable a user to copy.
-For example, you can cut text from a web page, but can cut text from a word processor file.
+1. The process of removing an item and placing it in a temporary location called the clipboard.
+Once placed in the clipboard the user can paste that item elsewhere.
+Only programs that allow text to be removed can be cut, other programs only allow the user to copy.
+For example, you cannot cut text from a web page but can cut text from a word processor document or text file.

 3. CUT is also short for Coordinated Universal Time.